By Mike Frisch

 photo 1 – A “do nothing” stick bait is a deadly shallow water largemouth bass bait.

-photo 2 – If your fishing goals for 2017 consistent of catching more fish, consider giving largemouth bass a try!
+photo 2 – If your fishing goals for 2017 are consistent with catching more fish, consider giving largemouth bass a try!